 New data recommends (again, talking about the MAD) a minimum of 1.5 g/protein per 100 calories to prevent growth retardation, as this has shown to be correlated with on-track growth in children on the MAD diet long term. (source)

-Calorie guidelines for children
+Calorie guidelines for kids on keto

 These are the daily calorie recommendations for average weight/heigh children of these ages.
-When a range is given, it depends on activity level.
-Female children have lower calorie needs than male children once they reach 5 years, averaging 100-300 calories/day less for the same amount of activity, other than ages 19-20, which I have noted the significance differences in.
+When a range is given, it depends on the activity level.
+Female children have lower calorie needs than male children once they reach 5 years, averaging 100-300 calories/day less for the same amount of activity, other than ages 19-20, which I have noted the significant differences in.

 2 years: 1000